Copper phthalocyanine: Colorant

 Due to its stability, phthalo blue is also used in inks, coatings, and many plastics.
 The pigment is insoluble and has no tendency to migrate in the material.
 It is a standard pigment used in printing ink and the packaging industry.
 Industrial production was of the order of 10,000 tonnes per annum in the 1980s and 1990s in Japan alone.
 The pigment is the highest volume pigment produced.

 All major artists' pigment manufacturers produce variants of copper phthalocyanine, designated color index PB15 (blue) and color indexes PG7 and PG36 (green).

 A common component on the artist's palette, phthalo blue is a cool blue with a bias towards green.
 It has intense tinting strength and easily overpowers the mix when combined with other colors.
 It is a transparent staining color and can be applied using glazing techniques.

-It is present in a wide variety of products, such as color deposition hair conditioner, gel ink pens, eye patches, parfum, shampoo, skin-care products, soap, sunscreen, tattoo ink, toothpaste, and even turf colorants.
+It is present in a wide variety of products, such as color deposition hair conditioner, gel ink pens, eye patches, perfume, shampoo, skin-care products, soap, sunscreen, tattoo ink, toothpaste, and even turf colorants.